Life Is All You Get

 Life Is All You Get (Das Leben ist eine Baustelle) is a 1997 German comedy film directed by Wolfgang Becker.
 It was entered into the 47th Berlin International Film Festival where it won an Honourable Mention.
-Joe Leydon of Variety praised the film as "an extremely engaging tale of life and love in a city where everything appears to be in a state of flux," and described it as "a smartly written and sharply observed comedy-drama.
+Joe Leydon of Variety praised the film as "an extremely engaging tale of life and love in a city where everything appears to be in a state of flux", and described it as "a smartly written and sharply observed comedy-drama.
 At its frequent best, pic has a fresh and larky charm that's reminiscent of fondly remembered French New Wave romances."

+A literal translation of the German title is "Life Is A Construction Site".